Elduderino23/apparao_vasu_password_generator/README.md

 var symbols = [" ", "!", "”", "#", "$", "%", "&", "’", "(", ")", "*", "+", ",", "-", ".", "/", ":", ";", "<", "=", ">", "?", "@", "[", ",", ".", "/", ":", ";", "<", "=", ">", "?", "@", "[", "\ ", "]", "^", "_", "`", "{", "|", "}", "~",]
 var numbers = ["0", "1", "2", "3", "4", "5", "6", "7", "8", "9",]
 ```
-After the array was written down, I started with the functions for each array.
+After the array was written down, the plan started with the functions for each array.
 For example, a simple boolean with an if statement like the example below:

 ```Javascript
 var askSpecial = false;